 We got constant complains that Gundam Wing never aged well.
 I got to admit that it is mostly true.
 Mostly, but not completely.
 Story-wise, it was flawed.
 Action wise, it is still the best.
 In fact, the battle scene is one of the most exiting up to date.
 But in terms of gore, Wing was pretty meek, though I can’t still understand why Lady Une would kill someone who is already dying.
 That plane scene, where the attractive meganeko pushed a man from a plane to his death, only to shoot him dead was counted as overkill.
 We cannot understand the point of shooting a man who is already falling to his doom.
 Was that really necessary?
 Suddenly, I have a mental image of Bane seating nearby asking the same question.

 Maybe the scene attempted to show how crazy Une is, though one fact remained.
 Lady Une was pretty popular among the Wing fandom.
 Her dual personality, not to mention her plot armor appeals to a lot of people.
-And that plane scene showed she is got a killer personality.

 7. Vaporized Bikini Babes